Medical Device Development Process – The Full and Only Guide You’ll Ever Need

 5 Design Input

-• Define the design and technical requirements based on the user needs
+• Define the design and technical requirements based on the user’s needs

-• Verify the product satisfy the user needs to be defined in previous steps
+• Verify the product satisfies the user needs to be defined in the previous steps

 6 Prototype

-• Develop and manufacture your medical device prototype that will be used as part if the pre-clinical and POC stages.
+• Develop and manufacture your medical device prototype that will be used as part of the pre-clinical and POC stages.

-• The design should be simple at this stage, and detailed design is not necessary
+• The design should be simple at this stage, and a detailed design is not necessary

 7 POC